Ready for school

 6.45pm: Settle into bed, cuddle time, and goodnight.
 Some parents find it helpful to sing the same nursery rhyme/song every night as a signal that it’s time to go to sleep.

-Avoid return to daytime activities (e.g. not returning downstairs after their bath).
+Avoid returning to daytime activities (e.g. not returning downstairs after their bath).

 Transitional objects (soft toys) are helpful to many young children as part of positive sleep association.

-My child is tired, so why won’t they sleep?
+My child is tired, why won’t they sleep?

-If a child is happy, comfortable, and tired, problems falling asleep are likely to be behavioural (such as bedtime resistance) or environmental (such as noise).
+If a child is happy, comfortable, and tired, a problem with falling asleep is likely to be behavioural (such as bedtime resistance) or environmental (such as noise).

 Accessibility tools